c3lang/c3docs-old/docs/ideas.md

 The { } introduces a multiline macro that does not need explicit linebreaks.

-No, add the "$" symbol to introduce hygienic temporaries:
+Now, add the "$" symbol to introduce hygienic temporaries:

 ```
 #define SWAP(x, y) {